Gust Lindstrom Farm

-The Lindstrom/Wahl farm is an historic farmstead located to the south of the former community of Baillytown in Porter County, Indiana.
+The Lindstrom/Wahl farm is a historic farmstead located to the south of the former community of Baillytown in Porter County, Indiana.

 It was started by Swedish immigrant Gustaf Lindstrom in 1870.
 Before 1900, Arthur Wahl obtained the property and developed most of the existing structures.
-The farm illustrates the prosperity of some of the early Swedish-American settlers.
+The farm exemplifies the prosperity of some early Swedish-American settlers.
 The residence was originally a two-room log cabin.
-As the families wealth increased, a larger residence was constructed around the log cabin and a barn added.
-This was after 1900.
-Like other Swedish farmers, the Wahls relied on an outside occupations for economic security.
+As the families' wealth increased, a larger residence was constructed around the log cabin and a barn added after 1900.
+Like other Swedish farmers, the Wahls relied on outside occupations for economic security.
 They continued to farm and began a nursery in the 1930s.